-EH&S performs a functional performance test roughly annually to assure hoods are performing as designed.
+EH&S performs a functional performance test annually to assure hoods are performing as designed.
 If a hood fails, it may need to be taken out of service until repaired.
-EH&S will notify the researchers and post a "do not use" sign if repair is required.
+EH&S will notify the researchers and post a "Do Not Use" sign if repair is required.

 Fume hoods can be tested using up to five functional performance criterion, depending upon the fume hood design.
-This includes face velocity, variable air volume (VAV) tracking, sound, containment and monitor functionality.
+This includes face velocity, variable air volume (VAV) tracking, sound, and containment to monitor functionality.
 Specific performance measures for each test are outlined below.
-For more information contact EH&S at 206-543-0465.
+For more information, contact EH&S at 206.543.0465.

+1) Face Velocity -

-- 1) Face Velocity: - Standard Flow Hoods: 80 120 Feet Per Minute (FPM).
-Sash height should not be less than 18 inches. - High Performance Hoods: 60 84 FPM. - VAV Tracking The sash is lowered about 50% from the target sash height to assure the HVAC system responds appropriately to maintain optimal capture velocity. - 3) Sound Measure sound using a sound meter on Scale A with the sash optimized and the sound meter located about one foot from the front of the hood at 18 inches above the work surface (roughly ear level of the testing technician).
-The ambient sound level must be less than 80 dBA. - 4) Containment Test Using visual powder or dry ice, check for effective containment. - 5) Monitor Alarm Properly Functioning: - Confirm that the monitor has power and that it is properly calibrated.
-Raise the sash to reduce the face velocity below 80 LFM (60 LFM for low flow hoods) and to confirm that both the visible and audible alarm signals function. - Test the monitor's mute function by pressing the mute button.
-Test the reset button. - This test fails if the monitor fails to alarm, is more than 10 FPM out of calibration, or if it fails any functional test or is damaged.
+- Standard Flow Hoods: 80 120 Feet Per Minute (FPM) - Sash height should not be less than 18 inches - High-Performance Hoods: 60 84 FPM - VAV Tracking The sash is lowered about 50% from the target sash height to assure the HVAC system responds appropriately to maintain optimal capture velocity. - 3) Sound Measure sound using a sound meter on Scale A with the sash optimized and the sound meter located about one foot from the front of the hood at 18 inches above the work surface (roughly ear level of the testing technician).
+The ambient sound level must be less than 80 dBA. - 4) Containment Test Use visual powder or dry ice; check for effective containment.

-d.
+5) Monitor Alarm Properly Functioning -

+- Confirm monitor has power and is properly calibrated - Raise sash to reduce face velocity below 80 LFM (60 LFM for low-flow fume hoods) and to confirm that both visible and audible alarm signals function - Test monitor's mute function by pressing the mute button - Test the reset button - Test Failure: Monitor fails to alarm, is more than 10 FPM out of calibration, fails any functional test, or is damaged d.
 Fume Hood Problems

-If you are having problems with your fume hood, contact EH&S at 206-543-0465.
+If you are having problems with your fume hood, contact EH&S at 206.543.0465.
 EH&S will troubleshoot the problem and may refer it to Facilities Services for repair.